bitsacm/learning-articles/CP1.md

 # Starting out with Competitive Programming

-(This guide is meant for beginners.
+(This article is meant for beginners.
 If you have solved 100+ problems and are looking for guidance on how to solve problems involving algorithms and data structures, this document is not for you.)